When to Look for a Project Manager to Hire

 - Talking the “Language” – Having a technical project manager would make sure that the technical team members feel much more understood when it comes to evaluating the challenges they are tackling.
 For example, if your PM has previous experience as a developer it will be much easier for him to talk to developers and understand their pain points and complaints.
 He can much more easily build a rapport with the team by communicating in the common “language” everyone is familiar with.
 This often leads to more respect within a project team and a better overall cohesion within the team.

 - Evaluating Estimations – A technical project manager can also help the project have more realistic estimations.
 A common understanding of the difficulty of the project reduces the chance that the developers will take longer than needed to finish the tasks.
-Technical understanding also helps the project manager better prioritize the task by knowing how much business value the tasks bring and what technical problems the team might encounter.
+Technical understanding also helps the project manager better prioritize the task by knowing how much business value the tasks or business processes bring and what technical problems the team might encounter.
 For example, if your PM has a good understanding of data science problems, he or she will be able to judge the scope of a new machine learning initiative much better than a PM without such knowledge.

 - Previous Tech Experience – A good technical manager can help the team be more efficient by choosing the technologies that have previously worked on his or her other projects.
 It also helps if the manager can judge the best abilities of his teammates and help delegate the work accordingly.
 For example, if your PM has experience in app building projects and how difficult continuous integration and testing for an iOS app can be, he or she has a much better chance to prepare the team, select the right tools for the job, and share his experience with the tech lead.